-Energy Score No, not specific for greaseproof paper In BM gen 1 Score P {electricity} <1.75 andP {energytota} l: (P {electricity} +P {fuel})/2<1.25 Score P {electricity} ≤1.15 Score P {fuel} ≤1.15 Score P {electricity} ≤2.3, Score P {fuel} ≤2.3 Refer to calculation changed in the BM, gen 3.
+Energy Score No, not specific for greaseproof paper In BM gen 1 Score P {electricity} <1.75 andP {energytotal} : (P {electricity} +P {fuel})/2<1.25 Score P {electricity} ≤1.15 Score P {fuel} ≤1.15 Score P {electricity} ≤2.3, Score P {fuel} ≤2.3 Refer to calculation changed in the BM, gen 3.
 Fuel (heat) No specific ref value for grease proof paper.
 In BM, gen 1 different ref. values for different pulp types and subprocesses included in paper manufacturing.
-3,500 kWh/t 2500 kWh/ADt Electricity See fuel (heat) above 2,200 kWh/t 1400 kWh/Adt Waste Sorting of waste (Basic Module) Yes As previous Yes Packaging Packaging material and recyclability Must not contain chlorine-based plastics.
+3,500 kWh/t 3000 kWh/ADt Electricity See fuel (heat) above 2,200 kWh/t 1400 kWh/Adt Waste Sorting of waste (Basic Module) Yes As previous Yes Packaging Packaging material and recyclability Must not contain chlorine-based plastics.
 The packaging shall be recyclable.
 No Plastics must contain at least 35% recycled plastics, made of mono-materials.
 The paper packaging must consist of 70% certfiled (FSC/PEFC) or recycled fibers or a combination of both.
 Packaging must be recyclable, ban on PVC and PVDC.
 Labelling -sorting of packaging No No Yes Product Nordic Ecolabelling - Grease-proof paper, generation 3, 2003 Nordic Ecolabelling - Grease-proof paper, generation 4, 2014 Nordic Ecolabelling - Grease-proof paper, generation 5, 2023 Optical brighteners and antibacterial substances Optical whiteners forbidden.
 No requirement for antibacterial substances.
 Forbidden Forbidden Chemicals used for impregnation and coating Chromium and fluorine compounds forbidden in coating chemicals.
 Chromium and fluorine compounds forbidden in coating and impregnation.Silicones, - Must be solvent based - ban on organotin compounds - D4 (CAS 556-67-2) or D5 (CAS 541-02-6) must not be used.
 As impurities allowed up to 800 ppm.
 As previous + D6 (CAS 540-97-6) must not be used.
-As impurities D4, D5 and D6 are allowed up to 400 ppm each and the total content shall not exceed 1000 ppm.
+As impurities D4, D5 and D6 are allowed up to 1000 ppm on dry silicone basis each.
 If fluorinated substances used in the mill, test results of TOF for Nordic Swan Ecolabel paper is needed.
 Colourant and printing inks See CM above See CM above New.
-The colourants must comply with: - Bfr XXXVI or - EuPIA "Guideline on Printing Inks applied to Food Contact Materials" and - Swiss Ordinance Annex 10, SoC to be attached
+The colourants must comply with Bfr XXXVI and printing inks with - EuPIA "Guideline on Printing Inks applied to Food Contact Materials", SoC to be attached and - Swiss Ordinance Annex 10,

 Function properties The product must fulfil the normal requirements relating to performance properties for greaseproof paper.
 The product must meet the function requirements applicable within the industry.
 Reuse of baking paper.
-Adjusted, tests that shall be submitted are specified.
-Paper that comes into contact with foodstuffs Comply with one of the following: - Council of Europe's resolution - BfR/Germany - Warenwet/the Netherlands - FDA/USA.and National regulations Comply with one of the following: - European Council 'Policy statement - BfR's recommendation XXXVI. - CEPIs Industry guideline Comply with both BfR and Cepi's Guidelines.
-Declaration of Compliance (DoC) to be attached Labelling For baking paper, text on the packaging: "This paper may be used more than once before disposal".
+Removed except reuse of baking paper that is moved to the O3.
+Paper that comes into contact with foodstuffs Comply with one of the following: - Council of Europe's resolution - BfR/Germany - Warenwet/the Netherlands - FDA/USA.and National regulations Comply with one of the following: - European Council 'Policy statement - BfR's recommendation XXXVI CEPIs Industry guideline Comply with both BfR and Cepi's Guidelines.
+Declaration of Compliance (DoC) to be attached.
+Labelling For baking paper, text on the packaging:" This paper may be used more than once before disposal".
 As previous.
 For baking paper text on the packaging: "The pure paper can be used more than once".
-Sorting and recycling of product in line with the existing recycling systems in the country where the product is sold.
+Sorting and recycling of packaging.
+If sorting and recycling of product then in line with the existing recycling systems in the country where the product is sold.